DEVELOPMENT OF THE MEANINGS OF DUKKHA AND SUKKHA

 Sukkha described when it was running smoothly.

-It would be understandable if Dukkha was used for anything which went wrong – in a practical or emotional context, and Sukkha for when it was going well.
+Dukkha was inevitably the word on the tip of the tongue for anything which went wrong – in a practical or emotional context, and Sukkha for when it was going well.

 When food tasted good it was Sukkha, when the beans burnt it was Dukkha.
 Sukkha was happiness or contentment, after a good day when everything went well – ahhh Sukkha.
 Whereas Dukkha was in all probability also used as a swear word.